robinweser/inline-style-prefix-all/README.md

 **inline-style-prefix-all** is a **tiny** *(3.3kb gzipped)* static javascript **Autoprefixer** for inline style objects.
 It uses data from [caniuse.com](http://caniuse.com/) to get all properties that require a prefix up to a given browser version.<br>
 It was extracted from [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer).
 Check that repository for detailed information on which properties are supported, which special plugins are used and other stuff.
-> You could also use [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer) completely as it uses **prefix-all** as a fallback.
+> You could also use [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer) completely as it uses **prefix-all** as a fallback, but this repository has reduced file size.

 # Browser Scope
-It will **only** add prefixes if a property still needs them in one of the following browser versions.
-This means *e.g. `border-radius`* will not be prefixed at all.<br>For legacy support check [custom build](custom-build--legacy-support).
+It will **only** add prefixes if a property still needs them in one of the following browser versions.<br>
+This means *e.g. `border-radius`* will not be prefixed at all.<br>
+For legacy support check [custom build](custom-build--legacy-support).
 * Chrome: 30+
 * Safari: 6+
 * Firefox: 25+